-10 Days began in 2004 with a visionary experience given to Jonathan Friz.
-It was born out of a time of seeking God with prayer and fasting, motivated by Jesus’ prayer in John 17, “Let them [my followers] be one just as we [the Father and the Son] are one.”
+10 Days began in 2004 with a visionary experience.
+It was born out of a time of seeking God with prayer and fasting, motivated by Jesus’ prayer in John 17, “Let [my followers] be one just as we [the Father and the Son] are one.”

 Jonathan heard the following phrase from the Lord: “Babylon refuses to mourn, but my people will mourn before I return.”
 You can hear Jonathan describe the experience in full here:

-· A Call for 10 Days of fasting, mourning, and repentance from the Day of Trumpets to the day of Atonement.
+- 10 Days of fasting, mourning, and repentance from the Day of Trumpets to the Day of Atonement.
 This time period is known as the “Days of Awe”.

-· A vision of a city entirely inundated in the glory of God.
-The people of this city had stopped everything for 10 Days in order to seek the face of God together.
-This city was covered with a thick, deeply hued golden light that seemed to penetrate everything in the city.
-The city was “under water” in the glory of God and was like an “on earth” image of the “in heaven” throne room of God (Revelation 4-5).
+- Cities that “stop everything” for 10 entire days to seek God’s face!
+In the initial vision, there was a city that had stopped everything for 10 Days.
+It was covered with a thick, golden light that seemed to penetrate everything in the city.
+The city was inundated by the glory of God and was an “on earth” image of the “in heaven” throne room of God (Revelation 4-5).

 - How would God respond if a city sought him by stopping everything for 10 Days?
-If we did that, what would He do in response?
+If we would stop, unite, and seek His face, how would He respond?

 - Is this how you want to answer Jesus prayer in John 17?
-10 Days is a strategy seeks the fulfillment of Jesus’ John 17 prayer.
+10 Days is a strategy to see Jesus’ John 17 prayer answered.